Vishukk1503/ETL-Pipeline-AWS/README.md

 - `main.py` - A Python script that contains all instructions to execute all the steps to extract, transform, and load the transformed data using the functions from extract.py, transform.py, and load_data_to_s3.py
 - `.env.example` - A text document that contains the list of environment variables used in .env file
 - `requirements.txt` - A text document that contains all the libraries required to execute the code
-- `Dockerfile` - A text document that contains all the instructions a user could call on the command line to assemble an image
-- `.dockerignore` - A text document that contains files or directories to be excluded when docker CLI sends the context to docker daemon.
-This helps to avoid unnecessarily sending large or sensitive files and directories to the daemon and potentially adding them to images using ADD or COPY
 - `.gitignore` - A text document that specifies intentionally untracked files that Git should ignore

 ## How to Run the ETL Pipeline Project